HOW TO ELOPE IN THE SAN JUAN MOUNTAINS

 Spring can be tricky.
 This is generally the rest period for the locals as they recover from their busy winter season.
 You can have a hard time finding vendors and places to eat because these people take their vacations seriously!
 Your best bet is to start looking at the summer months.

-You really can’t beat summer!
+You really can't beat summer!
 The towns of Silverton, Ouray and Telluride are bustling every day, the wildflowers are going crazy, and the Jeep trails are clear of snow.
-The summer months of June through August is by far my favorite time to capture elopements out here.
+The summer months of June through August are by far my favorite time to capture elopements out here.
 The crisp alpine air and early sunrise colors recapture my heart every summer!

 Fall in Telluride is something else.
 You'll get your own personal slice of fall colors starting in September and ending in October.
 This is a super popular time of year to elope in the Telluride area, as the aspen trees surrounding Bridal Veil Falls line the valley walls.
 The fall colors are something else and make for a great time to capture elopements.